-Sapa is one of the most breathtaking hill stations in Vietnam which owns the stunning scenery of Northern Vietnam.
-To respond the trouble of almost tourists how to get the best trekking in Sapa Vietnam, you can read this article to expand your knowledge about Sapa.
+Sapa Vietnam is one of the most breathtaking hill stations which owns the stunning scenery of Northern Vietnam.
+To respond the trouble of almost tourists how to get the best Sapa trekking in Vietnam, you can read this article to expand your knowledge about Sapa.

 Highlights of trip: